Remuneration policy and reports

 According to the Company’s Articles of Association, the Annual General Meeting determines the remuneration of the Board members on a proposal from the Board of Directors.
 A fixed, monthly fee of EUR 1,250 resolved by the Annual General Meeting is paid to the Chairman and Board members.

-According to the authorization granted by the Annual General Meeting on April 23, 2020, the Board of Directors has the right to continue the repurchase of the company’s own shares by acquiring at most 300,000 own shares.
-The authorisation is in force until April 30, 2021.
+According to the authorization granted by the Annual General Meeting on April 8, 2021, the Board of Directors has the right to continue the repurchase of the company’s own shares by acquiring at most 300,000 own shares.
+The authorisation is in force until April 30, 2022.
 According to the authorization the company can acquire treasury shares to support the implementation of an incentive scheme or to be otherwise disposed of.
+During 2021 own shares were disposed.
+On February 22, 2021 the Board of Directors decided to dispose 7,000 of the companys shares to the CEO as remuneration for 2020.
 During the second quarter of 2020, between May 25 and June 11, Wulff Group Plc repurchased 65,260 shares at the market price quoted through public trading on NASDAQ OMX Helsinki, in accordance with the rules regarding the acquisition of company’s own shares.
 The acquired shares are intended to be used to finance acquisitions and other arrangements according to the company´s growth strategy.
-In January-December 2019 no own shares were reacquired.

 The Board prepares a proposal and determines the Group CEO’s remuneration and other contractual issues.

-In 2020 or 2019, The Group did not have any option schemes or share-based remuneration plans in force as a part of the CEO’s bonus and incentive schemes.
 On February 22, 2021 The Board of Directors decided to on a short- and long-term incentive scheme for the Group CEO.
 The programme aims to promote the implementation of the company’s strategy and its long-term profitability.
 The Board of Directors decided that the CEO is entitled to a short-term incentive for 2021, depending on the development of the adjusted operating profit and share price in 2021.
 The maximum amount of the remuneration is 10,000 Wulff Group Plc shares.
 The Board of Directors decided that the CEO is entitled to a long-term incentive for the period between January 1, 2021 and December 31, 2023, depending on the development of the share price during the period in question and the CEO’s shareholdings on December 31, 2023.
 The maximum amount of the remuneration is 30,000 Wulff Group Plc shares.
 The remuneration to be paid through the scheme is equal to the value of a maximum of 40,000 shares in Wulff Group Plc (excluding indirect wage costs).
 The fee will not be paid to the CEO if the company or the CEO resignes or terminates the CEO’s emlpoyment contract berofe the payment of the fee.
+In 2020, The Group did not have any option schemes or share-based remuneration plans in force as a part of the CEO’s bonus and incentive schemes.

 A part of the Group’s CEO’s benefits is a statutory pension.
 The contract does not specify a retirement age.
 No supplementary pension benefits were agreed or paid.

 The Board appointed Elina Pienimäki as the Wulff Group Plc CEO on September 17, 2019 and she started in her position on September 30, 2019.
-In 2020, the remuneration of CEO Elina Pienimäki consisted of monetary wages and fringe benefits of the amount of EUR 145 thousand (39) and 7 000 Wulff Group Plc’s shares.
+In 2020, the remuneration of CEO Elina Pienimäki consisted of monetary wages and fringe benefits of the amount of EUR 168 thousand (145) and share-based incentives of EUR 23 thousand.
 The Group CEO’s service contract includes the above-mentioned share-based incentive.
 The Group CEO is entiled to bonus holiday pay and possibly to a bonus scheme to be determined later.
 The period of notice is three months from the Group CEO side and six months from the company’s side.
 In case the company resigns the Group CEO contract unilaterally the Group CEO is entitled to a severance payment equal to three months salary.

 Group Executive Board